Sarah Churchill, Duchess of Marlborough: Blenheim Palace

+Other Relationships

-The Dowager Duchess's friendship with Queen Caroline ended when she refused the Queen access through her Wimbledon estate, which resulted in the loss of her £500 income as Ranger of Windsor Great Park.
-The Dowager Duchess was also rude to King George II – making it clear that he was "too much of a German" – which further alienated her from the court.
-Her persona non-grata status at the Walpole-controlled court prevented her from suppressing the rise of the Tories; Walpole's taxes and peace with Spain were deeply unpopular with ruling-class English society, and the Tories were gaining much more support as a result.
+The Duchess's friendship with Queen Caroline ended when she refused the Queen access through her Wimbledon estate, which resulted in the loss of her £500 annual income as Ranger of Windsor Great Park.
+Sarah was also rude to King George II— claiming that he was "too much of a German"— which further alienated her from the court.
+Her persona non-grata status at the Walpole-controlled court prevented her from suppressing the rise of the Tories; Walpole's taxes and peace with Spain were deeply unpopular with ruling-class English society, and the Tories were gaining more support as a result.
+However, Sarah lived to see Walpole's fall from grace in 1742, and in the same year attempted to improve her reputation by approving a biographical publication titled An Account of the Dowager Duchess of Marlborough from her first coming to Court to the year 1710.

-The Dowager Duchess never lost her good looks and, despite failing popularity, received many offers of marriage after the death of her husband, including one from her old enemy, the Duke of Somerset.
-Ultimately, she decided against remarriage, preferring to keep her independence.
-The Dowager Duchess continued to appeal against court decisions which ruled that funding for Blenheim should come from the Marlboroughs' personal estate, and not the government.
-This made her unpopular; as a trustee of her family's estate, she could easily have afforded the payments herself.
-She was surprised by the grief she felt following the death of her eldest living daughter, Henrietta, in 1733.
-The Dowager Duchess lived to see her enemy Robert Walpole fall in 1742, and in the same year attempted to improve her reputation by approving a biographical publication titled An Account of the Dowager Duchess of Marlborough from her first coming to Court to the year 1710.
-She died at the age of 84, on 18 October 1744, at Marlborough House; she was buried at Blenheim.
-Her husband's body was exhumed from Westminster Abbey and buried beside her.
+Sarah died at the age of 84, on 18 October 1744, at Marlborough House.
+She was buried at Blenheim, and her husband's body was exhumed from Westminster Abbey and buried beside her.